nixcloud/pankat/README.md

   a href="https://lastlog.de/blog/media/tuex.png
   should be
   a href="https://lastlog.de/blog/posts/media/tuex.png
-* BUG: timeline needs beginning year and end year, some have not both
 * FIX bug with regexp where grep_and_vim_idea.mdwn contains plugin calls which should not be rendered func processPlugins(_article []byte, article *Article) []byte {
   var _articlePostprocessed []byte